MooRaa86/Inventory-Management-Desktop-App/README.md

 - **Account lockout** — configurable failed attempt threshold
 - **BCrypt hashing** — passwords never stored in plaintext
 - **Full audit log** — every API mutation recorded with user, action, entity, timestamp

+**Forgot password / admin reset:**
+- The login screen has a **"Forgot password?"** flow that resets the admin account to factory defaults
+- Reset restores `admin` / `admin@omar.com`, re-enables the account, clears lockout, and re-arms it
+- Credentials are **never shown on screen or in the HTTP response** — they're written to `config\reset-admin-credentials.txt` on the machine so only an on-site admin can retrieve them
+- Users are directed to contact the administrator (Omar Medhat · `mr.omarmedhat@gmail.com`) to receive their credentials

 ### Backup & Restore